 Although classically seen in people who play tennis, it can also be induced by playing squash, skiing, and athletics.
 Therefore, it typically occurs in active individuals, more frequently in middle-aged individuals.
 The same injury can also occur with more sedate activities, such as running to catch a bus.
 Extension of the knee and forced dorsiflexion of the ankle seem to be the most frequent biomechanical causes of the injury 2.

 The presentation is one of sudden sharp pain in the posterior aspect of the calf, with a sensation of something 'snapping' within the calf 2.
 This is associated with focal tenderness and swelling, which can substantial.
 A focal gap can sometimes be felt early on (i.e. prior to swelling) at the site of the tear 1.

 Although tennis leg is fairly common, whether it represents a single entity or not is still debated.
 It involves injury to the muscles of the calf (superficial posterior compartment of the leg) via two identified mechanisms:

 - tear of the myotendinous junction of the medial head of the gastrocnemius

 - rupture of the plantaris tendon (now thought to be an uncommon cause 2)

 Both findings have been found in isolation or together.

 Ultrasound demonstrates fluid deep to medial gastrocnemius and superficial to the soleus muscle, most prominent at the level of the myotendinous junction.
-A tear in the deep surface of gastrocnemius may be seen as a disruption in contour and echogenicity of muscle fibres.
+A tear in the deep surface of gastrocnemius may be seen as a disruption in contour and echogenicity of muscle fibers.
 A torn plantaris tendon may also be identified.

 MRI demonstrates the same features seen on ultrasonography.
 Findings include:

 - high T2 signal fluid deep to medial gastrocnemius and superficial to the soleus

-- a focal area of disruption of muscle continuity noted along the deep aspect of the medial head of the gastrocnemius, with associated muscle oedema
+- a focal area of disruption of muscle continuity noted along the deep aspect of the medial head of the gastrocnemius, with associated muscle edema

 - the plantaris tendon may either be torn or intact

 Treatment and prognosis